oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

    "TIMER_ARMED".
  - "TIMER_ARMED" : the Sarko module must wait a response from the job during a timeout (default is 60s)
- - "LEON_EXTERMINATE" : the Sarko module has decided that the job timeouted and asked Leon to clean up the database.
+ - "LEON_EXTERMINATE" : the Sarko module has decided that the job time outed and asked Leon to clean up the database.
  - "FRAGGED" : job is fragged.